dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 The track name consists of a Node Path, followed by a colon, followed by a reference to its property, that we would like to modify.

-In our example, the path is `AnimationPlayer/Sprite` and the property is `transform/pos`.
+In our example, the path is `AnimationPlayer/Sprite` and the property is `position`.

 The path always starts at the AnimationPlayer node's parent (so paths always have to include the AnimationPlayer node itself).